jiyideanjiao/Alkaline_Adaptation/README.md

 1. project description:

-    comparative genomics study to understand how Tibetan highland fish adapt to highly alkaline environment
+    comparative genomics study to understand how Tibetan highland fish adapt to extremely alkaline environment

 2. Code availability for submission: